Rayvid/men-microservice-skeleton/README.md

     }
 }
 ```
-Maybe someone will make standard fork :)?
+Maybe someone will make standard fork, not everybody loves semicolons :)?

 ## Mongo as data store

-Mongoose used as ORM, but connection initialization approach tweaked to support multidatabase in single microservice and be lazy to microservice to start faster and skeleton be usefull when mongo isn't used
+Mongoose used as ORM, but connection initialization approach tweaked to support multidatabase in single microservice and to be lazy - to microservice to start faster and this skeleton to be usefull when mongo isn't actually used

 ## Sentry friendly